likeyapp/Wiqi/readme.md

 ### About

-This project is a WIkipedia Query Interface for Laravel 5.
-It makes it easy to perform certain Wikipedia API Queries.
+This project is a Wikipedia Query Interface for Laravel 5.
+It makes it easy to perform the "action=query" param on the Wikipedia API.

 ### Installation

-Begin by installing this package through Composer.
+Composer:
 ```js
 {
     "require": {